satyamukesh2004/30-Days-Coding-Challenge/README.md

-# 🚀 30 Days Coding Consistency Challenge
+# 🚀 30 Days of Coding Consistency

-Welcome to my **30 Days Coding Consistency Challenge** 🎯
+Welcome to my **30 Days of Coding Consistency Challenge** 🎯

-This challenge is all about **discipline, consistency, and problem-solving** 💡.
+This challenge is not just about solving problems—it’s about building a **habit of daily coding** 💡.
-I’ll be solving **LeetCode problems every single day** and documenting my journey here.
+Every day, I’ll be solving **LeetCode problems** and tracking my progress here.

 ---